 - Avoid smoking and drinking alcohol.

 Women who exercise regularly often have less menstrual pain.
 To help prevent cramps, make exercise a part of your weekly routine.

-If these steps do not relieve pain, your health care provider can order medications for you, including ibuprofen or another anti-inflammatory medication (higher dose than is available over-the-counter).
-Also, oral contraceptives may be prescribed because women who take oral contraceptives have less menstrual pain.
+If these steps don’t relieve pain, your healthcare provider can order medications for you, including ibuprofen or another anti-inflammatory medication in a higher dose that is available over the counter.
+Your healthcare provider might also suggest oral contraceptives since women who take oral contraceptives tend to have less menstrual pain.

 If testing shows that you have secondary dysmenorrhea, your provider will discuss treatments of the condition causing the pain.
 This might mean oral contraceptives, other types of medications, or surgery.